Skincare Index: A to Z of Skin + Me

 ❌ Physical scrubs

 Our Dermatology Team’s key piece of advice?
 Your skin will be fine as long as it doesn’t feel dry and tight after cleansing.
 Use cool or lukewarm water, and spend time lathering the cleanser into your skin.
-And don’t cleanse your fash in the shower!
+And don’t cleanse your face in the shower!

 New to Skin + Me?
 Get your first month of personalised skincare for £4.99 with promo code DOSE – complete our quick consultation here.